Working with Docker Registries

 candidate field of the push step.

-You can also “promote” docker images within the same registry by simply creating new tags.
+You can even “promote” docker images within the same registry by simply creating new tags.
 For example:

 In the example above the image